 Vice-President: Amarjiva Lochan

-Dr. Amarjiva Lochan was born in Gaya, the city associated with the Enlightenment of Buddha.
-He graduated from the University of Delhi, India and teaches there the History and Religions of India with special reference to the Indic elements in Southeast Asia.
-Currently, he is Dy.
-Dean, International Relations, University of Delhi.
-He is part of Editorial Board of five international journals , and keeps writing on the syncretic nature of the religions in Southeast Asia, the role of the Brahmin priests in Thailand(for which he has Ford scholarship), Hindu-Buddhist art and the changing faces of Buddhism.
-His publications include 8 books/monographs and 48 research articles.
-Dr Amarjiva has widely travelled for academic reasons both in the region and all over the globe.
-He is Visiting Professor at five places outside India besides being Board members of several religious studies centres in India and abroad.
+Prof. Amarjiva Lochan was born in Gaya, the city associated with the Enlightenment of Buddha.
+He graduated from the University of Delhi, India with a PhD on acculutration.
+He teaches there the History and Religions of India with special reference to the Indic elements in Southeast Asia.
+Also, he is the research superviosr of 8 students in Buddhist Studies.
+Currently, he is Joint Dean, International Relations and Foreign Students, University of Delhi.
+He is part of Editorial Board of five international journals.
+He keeps writing on the syncretic nature of the religions in Southeast Asia, the role of the Brahmana priests in Thailand(for which he was awarded the Ford scholarship), Hindu-Buddhist art and the changing faces of Buddhism. he has also keen academic interest in the positioning of the Indian Diaspora.
+His publications include 10 books/monographs and 51 research articles.
+Prof. Amarjiva has widely travelled for academic reasons both in the region and all over the globe.
+As per record, he is the first Asian to hold this position of Vice President.
+Prof Amarjiva is Visiting Professor at three places outside India besides being Board members of several religious and culture studies centres in India and abroad.